 Sorry, but this one stands.
 Here’s a handy chart with examples from my own clients and possible fixes.
 (I’ve changed the words and subject matter to protect the authors’ anonymity, but the basic sentence structure is the same.):

-Unless you’re Dostoyevsky, have a little respect for your reader’s time and intelligence, and make your prose as tight as possible.
+Unless you’re Dostoyevsky, please have a little respect for your reader’s time and intelligence, and make your prose as tight as possible.
 You can still be as creative and descriptive as you want.

 For more on omitting needless words – plus more examples – see this previous post of mine.
 (And coming soon: a new post on writing mistakes, including being too wordy.)